 August, 9.
 Louis-Philippe sworn in as King Louis-Philippe I of France.

 August, 28.
 The Swing Riots break out in Kent and spread across southern and eastern England.
+The protests, by agriculture workers, were in response to mechanisation and harsh conditions.

 September, 6.
 The Otmoor riots break out, a mass demonstration against enclosure of Otmoor in Oxfordshire.